-To use an EMC filter on the servo amplifier, a surge protector is required.
+To use an EMC filter, a surge protector is required.

 To prevent damage due to surges (such as lightning and sparks) applied to the AC power supply lines, connect the following surge protectors to the power supply (L1/L2/L3).